LebJe/toml.lua/README.md

 #### Windows

-If LuaJIT is not installed, or your installation does not have the Lua headers, Follow [this part of the README](#install-luajit-on-windows) to install LuaJIT.
+If LuaJIT is not installed, or your installation does not have the Lua headers, go to [install LuaJIT](#install-luajit).

 ##### Build with MinGW